m4dh4t/DiscordBot/README.md

 How to build the bot locally for development from the git repository.

-**Dependencies**

- - Node.js 12.0 or newer
+Dependency: Node.js 12.0 or newer.
- -

  - Clone the repository to your working directory: `git clone https://github.com/m4dh4t/DiscordBot.git`
+ - From the fold

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDQ0MDQ3ODAsLTk0MTMxMjE2Ml19
+eyJoaXN0b3J5IjpbMzAwOTYwMTMzLC05NDEzMTIxNjJdfQ==
 -->